LastSprint/feedback_bot/README.md

 # Surf Automation

-It's web service which provides API and should be integrated with Slack.
+HER It's web service which provides API and should be integrated with Slack.

 This service provides some Slack Shorcuts, Slack Slack Commands and other automations which is very useful for IT company.